 From the classrooms and lecture halls to the bustling labs and team project spaces, our campus is a hive of learning, activity, and engagement — permeating with creative energy and friendly interaction among students, faculty, and staff.

 DigiPen Institute of Technology’s main campus is located at 9931 Willows Road Northeast in Redmond, Washington, just minutes away from the headquarters of Microsoft, Nintendo of America, and other major tech companies.
 The campus features dozens of classrooms, auditoriums, computer labs, and open production spaces — all designed to enhance learning and promote our project-based collaboration.

-Designed to mimic professional software development studios, the open-floor design of our two main production labs foster a focused, dynamic, and collaborative working environment.
-At the beginning of each year, the production lab spaces are divided into dedicated team spaces — with consideration given to student teams working on specialized projects, such as VR/AR games and software.
+Designed to mimic professional software development studios, the open-floor design of our three main production labs foster a focused, dynamic, and collaborative working environment.
+At the beginning of each year, the production lab spaces are divided into dedicated spaces for team usage — with consideration given to student teams working on specialized projects, such as VR/AR games and software.

 Each student team brings their own personality to the space, and students have access to a number of conveniently located whiteboards and bulletin boards for organizing and communicating about their work.
-In addition to designated team spaces for student games, films, and software engineering projects, there are also individual computer workstations and drawing tables.
+In addition to designated spaces for student games, films, and software engineering projects, there are also individual computer workstations.

 This is where students in the BA in Music and Sound Design program spend much of their time.
 Featuring music practice rooms, individual high-tech audio workstations, and two live recording studios for advanced music and audio projects, this space is designed to cover all aspects of our music and sound design curriculum.

 Electrical and Computer Engineering (ECE) Lab